BobAnkh/THUBurrow/README.md

 A **bigger** and **better** one

-View our website at [thuburrow.com](https://thuburrow.com)

-API documentation of backend can be found at [docs.thuburrow.com](https://docs.thuburrow.com)
+API documentation of backend can be found at [https://bobankh.com/THUBurrow]([https://bobankh.com/THUBurrow)

 ## Maintainer